• Skip to primary navigation

 Print Recipe Pin Recipe

-Paneer Tikka Masala is a spicy, flavourful gravy made by marinating paneer with hung curd & spices and then cooking it in tomato, onion based gravy.
+Paneer Tikka Masala is a spicy, super flavorful and tastes delicious just like in restaurants.
+Paneer Tikka gravy is made by marinating paneer with hung curd, herbs, spices grilling it then cooking it in onion, tomato based gravy.
 Paneer Tikka Masala is a great combo with roti, naan, chapati & rice meal and is liked by all for its taste.
-Paneer Tikka Masala Recipe is explained in this recipe with step by step pictures.
+Learn to make Paneer Tikka Masala with step by step pictures.

 Servings2 people